 Get a Jump on the Flower Growing Season

 One of the best reasons for sprouting dahlia tubers early in pots is to get a head start on the growing season.
 Dahlias are one of the easiest cut garden flowers to start indoors in pots.

 I am always looking for a flower gardening project –especially after a long winter.
 One of my all-time favorite things to do is start my dahlia tubers in pots!
 Sprouting your tubers will help them develop strong, healthy roots before being transplanted out into the garden.

 The best time for potting up dahlia tubers for an early start to the growing season is in late March to early April if you hope to plant them by mid-May when the soil has warmed in most locations.

 Dahlias typically take about two to four weeks to start sprouting out of the soil, which means you should start this process six to eight weeks before the expected planting time in your region.

 To start dahlia tubers in pots, it is best to use an organic potting mix blend, a loose blend of organic matter such as sphagnum peat moss, humus, & perlite.
 This blend is also enriched with earthworm castings, alfalfa meal, kelp meal & feather meal.

-Whichever potting mix you pick, it should be very loose, dry, or wet.
-It’s essential to ensure there is no clay in the mix, as Dahlias do not grow well in heavy clay soil.
+Whichever potting mix you pick, it should be loose dry, or wet.
+It’s essential to ensure no clay in the mix, as Dahlias do not grow well in heavy clay soil.